Casimir energy for spinor fields with $\delta$-shell potentials: Dirac operator and spectral zeta function

-The characteristic functions found in (\ref{eq:modegenint}) and (\ref{modegenext}) provide the eigenvalues of the Dirac Hamiltonian for the spinor field.
+where $\gamma^{(\textrm{int})}$ and $\gamma^{(\textrm{ext})}$ represent contours that enclose, in the counterclockwise direction, all the zeroes of the total characteristic function in square parentheses in (\ref{zetaint}) and in (\ref{zetaext}), respectively.
+The integral representations (\ref{zetaint}) and (\ref{zetaext}) are valid, by construction, in the region $\Re(s)>3/2$. \end{theorem} \begin{proof} As we have shown in the previous lemmas, the characteristic functions found in (\ref{eq:modegenint}) and (\ref{modegenext}) provide the eigenvalues of the Dirac Hamiltonian for the spinor field.
 However, in order to construct the appropriate spectral zeta function used to compute the Casimir energy of the system, we need to include the eigenvalues associated with the anti-spinor field as well.
-This is not a very difficult task since we can obtain the relevant expressions for the anti-spinor field by simply performing the replacement $\sigma\to-\sigma$, $E\to -E$ and $g_v\to-g_v$ in the corresponding expressions for the spinor field \cite{grant2007relativistic}.
-We would like to point out that since MIT boundary conditions are obtained by setting $g_s=2$ and $g_{v}=0$, the mode-generating functions satisfy the simple relations
+This is not a very difficult task since we can obtain the relevant expressions for the anti-spinor field by simply performing the replacement $\sigma\to-\sigma$, $E\to -E$ and $g_v\to-g_v$ in the corresponding expressions for the spinor field as proved in \cite{grant2007relativistic}.
+This implies that the interior and exterior characteristic functions for anti-spinors, namely $f^{(\textrm{ant})}_{\sigma}(p,R)$ and $\mathcal{F}^{(\textrm{ant})}_{\sigma}(p,R,\bar{R})$ are obtained from (\ref{eq:modegenint}) and from (\ref{modegenext1}), respectively, by exploiting the replacement $\sigma\to-\sigma$ and $E\to -E$.
+The \emph{total} interior and exterior characteristic functions are obtained as the product of the one for spinors and the one for anti-spinors in the interior and exterior regions, respectively.
+By using the argument principle, as outlined, for instance, in \cite{kirsten2001spectral}, we obtain the interior and exterior spectra zeta functions (\ref{zetaint}) and (\ref{zetaext}) in terms of the \emph{total} characteristic functions.
+The prefactors $p^{-4j}$ in (\ref{zetaint}) and $p^{4(j+1)}$ in (\ref{zetaext}) are needed in order to avoid contributions coming from the origin in the process of contour deformation (see e.g. \cite{kirsten2001spectral}).
+They are obtained by analyzing the small-$p$ behavior of the \emph{total} characteristic functions. \end{proof}